SkafteNicki/dtu_mlops/s5_continuous_integration/cml.md

         ![Image](../figures/personal_access_token.png){ width="500" }
         </figure>

-        give it a name, set what repositories it should have access to and select the permissions you want it to have.
+        Give it a name, set what repositories it should have access to and select the permissions you want it to have.
-        In our case if you choose to create `Fine-grained token` then it needs access to the `contents:write` permission.
+        In our case if you choose to create a `Fine-grained token` then it needs access to the `contents:write` permission.
 If you choose `Tokens (classic)` then it needs access to the `repo` permission.
 After you have created the token, copy it and save it somewhere safe.